Skip to main content

 2. Watch the Preview panel - you should see colors chasing across fixtures

-3. Adjust the Time node's Speed parameter to change chase speed
+3. Adjust the layer's Speed Multiplier in the Layer Settings panel to change chase speed

 Step 7: Fine-Tune